 ECORD School of Rock (ECORD SOR)

-In April 2014, an ECORD/IODP workshop for teachers was held in France.
-The workshop was held as a two- or three-day long workshop with lectures given by scientists and practical hands-on sessions developped and tested by scientists and educators who sailed on IODP drillships (JOIDES Resolution).
+In April 2014, an ECORD/IODP workshop for teachers was held in France as a two- or three-day long workshop with lectures given by scientists and practical hands-on sessions developped and tested by scientists and educators who sailed on IODP drillships (JOIDES Resolution).
 ECORD recognised this pilot workshop as a major educational contribution to educational objectives of the programme and supported that it should be shared and developped accross all ECORD countries as the “ECORD School of Rock”.

 The main part of the funding of every ECORD School of Rock has to be provided by the national educational organisation/ministry of the hosting country.
-Additional funding is usually provided by the national IODP office and support could be requested to ECORD.
+Additional funding is provided by the national IODP office and support could be requested to ECORD.